 3. Create Product or Service Videos

 There are many ways to use video marketing as a content marketing tool for eCommerce sales.
-You can start by creating short ad campaigns, online courses, or even in-depth webinars.
+You can start by creating online courses, short ad campaigns, online courses, or even in-depth webinars.

 To make your video ad campaign go viral, ensure its length matches your medium.
 You should anticipate an impatient audience; you should tailor content to meet your customers’ low attention spans.